Open-Dataplatform/datacatalog-backend/README.md

 ### Implementation Details

+#### Azure Roles & Permissions
+If you are using Azure as your cloud provider for storage, user manangement and Identity provider, then check this section for thorough documentation as to which roles various service principals should have.
+Values listed in the below sections are Id's and secrets which should be provided to the application either through the appsettings, or injected using a secrets provider such as Hashicorps Vault or Azure's KeyVault.
+Note that you should create different service principals for the Api and DRM respectively as this provides a more secure setup.

+##### DataCatalog.Api
+- `OAuth:Audience`: The audience is used by the OAuth2.0 protocol to determine if a token is valid or not.
+  Azure should contain a service principal (enterprise application) with an audience value of "api://{service-principal-id}".
+  The app registration for that service principal should be configured to allow SPA redirect-URI's towards the data catalog frontend, and should also be given any scopes that you deem necessary.
+  Finally, the app registration should have configured roles with the following values:
+  - User
+  - DataSteward
+  - Admin

+  Remember that the roles should be given to either users or groups within the Enterprise application.
+  It is also this service principal that the frontend should refer to as the access point for users.
+- `GroupManagementClientId`: This Id refers to a service principal which is responsible for allowing access to Microsoft Graph API.
+It is used to check user and group information.
+- `GroupManagementClientSecret`: Matching secret for the service principal (created in the app registration).
+- `DataLakeClientId`: App registration for accessing the DataLake storage account.
+The Api only requires read access since it only needs to read meta data about the storage folders, so ensure that the app registration is given the role of _Storage Blob Data Reader_.
+- `DataLakeClientSecret`: Matching secret for the service principal.

+##### DataCatalog.DatasetResourceManagement
+- `GroupManagementClientId`: As for the Api, this id points towards a service principal which is responsible for doing group management.
+  The difference is that the DRM assumes the presence of an external service which can help provision groups and service principals for datasets.
+  This is done via a HTTP call using a token obtained using this group management app registration.
+Thus the registration needs a secret
+  AND a scope for calling the external service.
+If you prefer to have the DRM to it all, cut the http calls, and instead provision in Azure within the DRM.
+- `GroupManagementClientSecret`: Matching secret for the service principal (created in the app registration).
+- `DataLakeClientId`: App registration for accessing the DataLake storage account.
+The DRM needs ownership in order to provision the storage folders properly, so ensure that it is given the role of _Storage Blob Data Owner_.
+- `DataLakeClientSecret`: Matching secret for the service principal.

 #### Storage
 The only current implementation of a storage provider is using the Azure storage provider for storing data.
 It uses Azure's own DataLakeServiceClient to access the data.